The Devil Card is usually presented as the fifteenth card of the Major Arcana of most Tarot Decks.

 - Integrating the shadow

 The Devil Tarot Card as How Someone (He/She) Sees You

 The Devil card in an upright position means that you are seen as a materialistic person who is only concerned with their well-being.
-You are seen as selfish and giving into material pleasures that only serve yourself.
+You are seen as selfish and giving into material pleasures that only serve you.

-The illustration of the Devil card shows a being with half human and half animal features.
+The illustration of the Devil card shows a being with half-human and half-animal features.
 Therefore, symbolically, you are seen as someone who gives in to their base animal instincts, despite knowing that these actions may not serve you well in the next moment or the future.